 Shona works across all marketing activities.
-She is responsible for marketing plans development and delivery including stakeholder plans and communications, marketing communications, promotion and events across Evidence for Learning.
+She is responsible for marketing plans development and delivery including stakeholder plans, communications and marketing communications across Evidence for Learning.

 Previously, Shona worked at The Salvation Army, ChildFund Australia and Black Swan State Theatre Company (Western Australia’s State Theatre Company).
 She holds a Bachelor of Arts from Curtin University and a Graduate Certificate in Social Impact from UNSW.

 As the community in which we live is strongly connected to our business practices, Shona is passionate in finding the synergies between the two.